nosainwe/Biomedical-projects/README.md

 - `README.md` - project overview, background, setup, and notes
 - `requirements.txt` - Python dependencies
 - `*.py` or `*.ipynb` - the main script or notebook
+- `src/` - helper functions for projects that need cleaner code organisation
 - `assets/` or `outputs/` - optional output figures or saved results
+- `models/` - saved model files when they are small enough or when the project expects local exports

 Click any project above to inspect the code and project notes directly.